 This commentary by Paul Hill first appeared in Education Week, September 21, 2005.

-New Orleans, LA - In the case of post-hurricane New Orleans, American school planners will be as close as they have ever come to a green field opportunity: a large public education system will need to be built from scratch.
+In the case of post-hurricane New Orleans, American school planners will be as close as they have ever come to a 'green field' opportunity: A large public education system will need to be built from scratch.
 It seems impossible to put the pre-existing New Orleans public school system together again.
 Even if that were possible, doing so would be misguided.
 The system in place before Hurricane Katrina was not built to cope with the problems facing New Orleans now.

 No doubt, the U.S. Department of Education and national philanthropic foundations will want to do all they can to help.
 And almost any well-intentioned act will be welcome.
 But the circumstances call for a coherent strategy, not just a round of do-gooding.